2000calories/flutter_easy_rich_text/README.md

 # easy_rich_text

-The EasyRichText widget provides a easy way to use RichText when you want to use specific style for specific word pattern.
+The EasyRichText widget provides an easy way to use RichText when you want to use specific style for specific word pattern.
 This widget would be useful when you want to apply RichText to text get from a query.
 For example, highlight a company name or a product trademark.

 This widget split string into multiple TextSpan by defining a List of EasyRichTextPattern();